-James Gordon has had a remarkably diverse 30-year career in the Canadian entertainment business.
-As a solo singer-songwriter and with the ground-breaking trio Tamarack, he has released over thirty-five albums, and has toured relentlessly around the world, and his new album “The Heritage Hall Sessions” is his 26th solo project.
+James Gordon has had a remarkably diverse and enduring career in the Canadian entertainment business.
+As a solo singer-songwriter and with the ground-breaking trio Tamarack, he has toured relentlessly around the world, and his new album “The Heritage Hall Sessions” is his 26th solo project.

 Gordon has written for symphony orchestras, musical theatre and dance works, film scores, and for more than ten years was heard on CBC radio as songwriter-in-residence for the ‘Basic Black” and “Ontario Morning” programs.
-His songs have been recorded and performed by such varied acts as The Cowboy Junkies, Melanie Doane, Al Simmons, James Keelaghan, the Manitoba Chamber Orchestra, and many major choirs.
-His song “Mining For Gold” was featured in John Sayles film “Silver City.”
-Gordon’s classic “Frobisher Bay” has been recorded by more than 100 different acts world-wide and was an audition piece on CTV’s “Canadian Idol”.
+His songs have been recorded and performed by such varied acts as The Cowboy Junkies, Melanie Doane, Al Simmons, Miranda Mulholland, the Manitoba Chamber Orchestra, and many major choirs.
+His song “Mining For Gold” was featured in the John Sayles film “Silver City.”
+Gordon’s classic “Frobisher Bay” has been recorded by more than 100 different acts world-wide and it’s become a standard for choirs and around campfires.

-His most ambitious work, the full-length folk opera “Hardscrabble Road” debuted live in the fall of 2003, and was released in June ‘05 on Pipe Street Records.
+Gordon has also written, produced and directed four full-length musicals, with a fifth on the way, including his popular political commentary work ‘Stephen Harper: The Musical”.
+It worked.
+You’re welcome.
 Gordon has produced Cds for many Canadian folk artists, and his popular “Rhyme Capsules” songwriting-in-the-schools project has resulted in over two dozen CDs of songs by young composers.

 “James Gordon might be best known for being one of the founding members of the Canadian group Tamarack and having his song “Mining for Gold” covered by The Cowboy Junkies on the Trinity Sessions.
 Since leaving Tamarack he’s made a name for himself as a solo performer and as a writer of topical songs for the CBC.
 This two-disc collection is divided between 19 songs he recorded with Tamarack (including a couple he re-recorded) and 19 songs taken from his solo recordings.
 Gordon draws upon Canadian history for much of his subject material.
 He’s also a keen observer of people and uses many real-life experiences in his writing.
 He writes a a nice melody and his backing usually includes tasteful use of bass and drums as well as mandolins, whistles, violin, and the like.
 While 38 songs might seem somewhat overwhelming, Gordon’s songwriting is strong enough to warrant such an ambitious release.”